DEATH THEOLOGIES AND RITUALS IN CHAPLAINCY (PR-8375)

 Course Memo

 This course is co-taught by Kamal Abu-Shamsieh and Rebecca Esterson.
-This course explores interreligious and inter-cultural approaches to end-of-life among diverse communities.
-Death is a multi-faceted experience and has various implications: physical, theological, ethical, legal, communal, familial, and personal.
-Students will study how death is understood and what rituals are practiced when dying, and during funerals, burial, and grief.
-Students are expected to join a synchronous class once a week from 9:30am-11am, and to engage in asynchronous activities (reading, online posting, two reflection papers, and a final research paper).
-Students will examine their own end-of-life beliefs and traditions, and articulate their understanding of how their views prepare them to care for diverse communities.
+This seminar course explores interreligious and inter-cultural approaches to end-of-life as death is a multi-faceted experience with various implications: physical, theological, ethical, legal, communal, familial, and personal.
+Students will examine caring for diverse communities, examine their own end-of-life beliefs and traditions, and articulate their understanding of how their views prepare them to care for diverse communities.
+Furthermore, students will study how death is understood and what rituals are practiced when dying, and during funerals, burial, and grief.
+Students are expected to join a weekly synchronous class for 90 minutes and engage in synchronous activities (reading, online posting, two reflection papers, and a final research paper).
 Open to MDiv, MA/MTS, DMin, and PhD students.
-[Auditors with faculty permission]
+[30 max enrollment; Auditors excluded]